loomio/loomio-coop-handbook/health_and_safety.md

 * Make sure the risk assessment process is thorough, covers all work tasks and workplaces, and that everyone uses it.
 * Make sure the business has emergency response plans, and that they are regularly tested.

-6) Ensure there are systems in place to monitor and ensure that the resources and processes referred to above are being implemented and used
+6) Ensure there are systems in place to monitor and ensure that the resources and processes referred to above are being implemented and used.

 Examples of good practice:
 * Include processes to plan, deliver and review leadership of health and safety in the board charter.